-- Waste operations undertaken are located within a building, therefore is not considered to be significantly affected by increase in high winds. - The building structure will provide protection from winds, waste within the building is largely stored in bays with a 1m freeboard. - In the event of gale force winds, causing unsafe working conditions the operator may decide to temporarily cease operations until conditions have improved.
+- Treatment operations are located within a building, therefore is not considered to be significantly affected by increase in high winds. - The building structure will provide protection from winds, waste within the building is largely stored in containers. - Stored waste in containers will be protected by the container acting as a barrier, in high winds >7 on the Beaufort wind scale the operator may choose to cover containers with lids or tarpaulin to prevent waste escaping the container. - In the event of gale force winds, causing unsafe working conditions the operator may decide to temporarily cease operations until conditions have improved. - In periods of high wind >7 on the Beaufort wind scale the height of stockpiles may be reduced to create a 2m freeboard from the height of the bay walls.